ntoll/ntoll.github.io/posts/vienna.md

-get to see his doctor's bag, some things in the patient's waiting room, and the mirror in his office (in which I sneakily took a selfie - I was reflecting upon myself in Freud's study), but the rooms are mostly bare and contain cases displaying inconsequent objects and commentary that tells the story of Freud's life and work.
+get to see his doctor's bag, some things in the patient's waiting room, and the mirror in his office (in which I sneakily took a selfie - I was reflecting upon myself in Freud's study), but the rooms are mostly bare and contain cases displaying inconsequential objects and commentary that tells the story of Freud's life and work.

 Sometimes a place feels significant, and Freud's treatment room where the practice of psychoanalysis was honed is a good example.
 I can't over-state the